Rorschach Archives and Collection

 The library contains journal articles, reprints (separata), monographs, congress reports and dissertations on the Rorschach Test in many languages; the collection currently totals around 700 monographs and around 5000 journal articles and reprints.
 Regular contributions arrive in the form of journals on the Rorschach Test, and as periodicals from Japanese, South American, Spanish, Scandinavian, Dutch and East European Rorschach societies and groups.
 The library also houses books and reprints owned by Hermann Rorschach.

 The catalog of printed items of the Rorschach Archives is part of the IDS Basel Bern Catalog.
-Please read the information on searching the Rorschach Archives before you enter the IDS Basel Bern Catalog.
+Please read the information on Searching the Rorschach library (PDF, 138KB) before you enter the IDS Basel Bern Catalog.